 Hunting hours begin ½ hour before sunrise and end ½ hour after sunset.
-(Except on WMAs stocked with pheasant or quail during the pheasant or quail season, hunting hours are sunrise to sunset.)
+Click here for a sunrise/sunset table.

 Required licenses and permits

 To hunt black bear in Massachusetts you must have the appropriate license and permit, which you can buy through MassFishHunt.

 Rifle: .23 caliber or larger are allowed only during the first and second bear seasons.

 Revolver: Legal for use only during the first bear season.
 Restricted to a .357 Magnum revolver with .357 Magnum cartridges only, or a revolver .40 caliber or larger.

 Muzzleloader: Allowed during all 3 bear seasons.
 Must be .44 to .775 caliber, fired from the shoulder, using a single projectile.

 Archery Equipment: Allowed during all the 3 bear seasons.
 Bows must have a draw weight of at least 40lbs at 28 inches or at peak draw.
 Arrows must have a well sharpened steel broadhead blade not less than 7/8 inches in width.
 Expanding broadheads and hand-held releases are legal.
 Poisoned arrows, explosive tips and bows drawn by mechanical means are prohibited.
 Crossbows may be used by certain permanently disabled persons by permit only.

 Shotgun: Allowed only during the shotgun season, shotgun not larger than 10 gauge, including shotguns with a rifled bore, slugs only.
 Buckshot is prohibited.